Kaihkashan1/kaihkashan-portfolio/src/data/writing/documentation-frameworks.md

 Diátaxis presents  a way of segregating documentation into four different types - tutorials, how-to guides, technical references, and explanation.
 The framework helps decide what to write, how to write, and how to organize documentation.

-Adhering to the Diátaxis framweork strictly is not required - you can make changes as per the needs of the product.
+Adhering to the Diátaxis framework strictly is not required - you can make changes as per the needs of the product.
 Sometimes, writing a tutorial is not possible, so just skip it!
 Or, if a reference isn't required, you don't have to write one.

 #### My work at Adjust